Nona9614/spreadsheet-light/README.md

   // What to do write when finding no content in a CSV cell
   empty: "",
 };
 const format = new TextFormat(values);

+// This object includes a function you can use to create safe strings
+// that can be parsed easily on any CSV libary const string = format.toSafeString('\r\n",'); // '"\r\n\"\","'
 ```

 > **_Note:_** All of the following examples are shown using the above text format in the example.